uQr/cordova-docs/tutorial-team-build/README.md

         1. You do not need to install Android Studio or Eclipse

-        2. Instead you may download and install one of the [“SDK Tools Only” packages](http://go.microsoft.com/fwlink/?LinkID=533747).
+        2. Instead you may download and install one of the ["SDK Tools Only" packages](http://go.microsoft.com/fwlink/?LinkID=533747).

         3. When building, you encounter an error telling you that you need to install specific SDK versions or tools depending on the version of Cordova you are using.
 Note that these messages are talking about the *tools and SDK* versions *not* the device target versions.

         	1. You can install additional SDKs using [the Android SDK Manager](http://go.microsoft.com/fwlink/?LinkID=533775).

-        	2. The only thing for a specific SDK required to build is the “SDK Platform” so you may uncheck other options.
+        	2. The only thing for a specific SDK required to build is the "SDK Platform" so you may uncheck other options.
 Android system images in particular are large and are not needed.

-        	3. Be sure to also install the “platform tools”
+        	3. Be sure to also install the "platform tools"

         	4. Projects created using Visual Studio will typically use either the API SDK 19, 21, or API 22.